dogmaticdev/IRON/README.md

 If you would like to see a working example of IRON in practice check out the example.MD in the examples folder.

 # Syntax
-IRON intentionally uses one symbol per instruction for maximum performance.
+IRON intentionally uses one symbol per instruction for minimum file size.

-Currently the existing jump tables are fairly basic, and more interoptabiltiy may be added in the future.

 # "#"
 "#" Used to indicate a jump table with 16 options, it considers the length of a source code word.